Still hot: Madison home values rise for seventh year in a row

 New construction in 2019 totaled $630 million, an increase from $606 million in 2018.
 Most of the new construction increase was in commercial real estate, at $392 million, with $195 million in new single-family homes.
 The banner year for new construction remains 2016, which saw $750 million in new construction.

-The commercial new construction figure is down somewhat from 2018, while new single-family home construction rose by $30 million.
+The commercial new construction figure is down slightly from 2018, while new single-family home construction rose by $30 million.

-That new construction figure and the 2% ratio of total city property value it represents is important because it's part of the formula that helps determine how much the city can increase its property tax levy under state-mandated levy limits, said city finance director David Schmiedicke.
+That new construction figure and the 2% ratio of total city property value it represents is important because it’s part of the formula that helps determine how much the city can increase its property tax levy under state-mandated levy limits, said David Schmiedicke, city finance director.

 But as the economic effects of the pandemic affect new construction, which could be delayed by a year or two, “I expect that number will drop in future years,” Schmiedicke said.
 Any ripple effect on property values could take a few years to manifest, he said, similar to the way the impact of the 2008 financial crisis affected city property values.